borisbaldassari/ai4eu-aura/README.md

 # ai4eu-aura

-Implementation of the aura workflow dedicated to AI4EU Experiments.
+Implementation of the AURA workflow for AI4EU Experiments.

+## Workflows

+We demonstrate two workflows:
+* The first workflow trains the model with a dedicated training data set to learn seizures detection.
+* The second workflow takes a different data set and tests the trained model to predict seizures.